Jump to:Page Content

 Seating for guests is very limited and cannot be guaranteed.
 Graduates receive two guest tickets for the morning exercises.
 (Joint students will receive their tickets from the school whose diploma ceremony they are attending.)
 There is no exception to the number of tickets students receive.
 Seating is limited, and a ticket is required for all guests.

-Some families and friends may prefer to avoid the large crowd and view this segment on the television monitors at the Forum, various Houses and
+Some families and friends may prefer to avoid the large crowd and view this segment on the television monitors at the Forum, various Houses and GraduateSchools, or enjoy the large-screen viewing at the ScienceCenterand Sanders Theatre.
+It is important to note that diplomas are not awarded at the Morning Exercises in Tercentenary Theatre.

 Diplomas for HKS graduates are individually awarded in the presence of family and friends during the HKS Diploma Ceremony held immediately following the morning session.
-This ceremony is located in the
+This ceremony is located in the JFK Memorial Park, which is next to the LittauerBuildingand overlooks Memorial Drive.
+The Diploma Ceremony is followed by an informal luncheon.
+The luncheon is also held in the JFK Memorial Park under tents.

 The Afternoon Exercises in Tercentenary Theatre feature talks by the President of the University and a distinguished Commencement Speaker.
 The Afternoon Exercises are generally less crowded, and your attendance is encouraged.
 Similar to the Morning Exercises, all graduates receive two guest tickets to the Afternoon Exercises.